-We comprehensively compared SWBT to many state-of-the-art offline imitation learning algorithms including Behavior Cloning (BC)~\cite{pomerleau1988alvinn}, Transformer-based Behavior Cloning (TF-BC)~\cite{vaswani2017attention}, Decision Transformer (DT)~\cite{chen2021decision}, DemoDICE~\cite{kim2021demodice}, and Discriminator-Weighted Behavioral Cloning (DWBC)~\cite{xu2022discriminator}.
-When training the DT, we set the goal as 1 for expert demonstrations and 0 for imperfect demonstrations and hope this signal can help the transformer network distinguish the behavior mode.
+\textbf{Results on Simulation.} We comprehensively compared SSDF to many state-of-the-art offline imitation learning algorithms including 4 types. \textbf{1) IL methods that only use expert demonstrations}: Behavior Cloning (BC)~\cite{pomerleau1988alvinn}, Transformer-based Behavior Cloning (TF-BC)~\cite{vaswani2017attention}, Trajectory Transformer (TT)~\cite{janner2021offline}, and Behavior Transformer (BeT)~\cite{shafiullah2022behavior}. \textbf{2) Pretraining methods that pre-train model with mixed data and then finetune using expert data}: Perception-Action Causal Transformer (PACT)~\cite{bonatti2023pact}, Masked Trajectory Models (MTM)~\cite{wu2023masked}, and Self-supervised Multi-task pretrAining with contRol Transformer (SMART)~\cite{sun2023smart}. \textbf{3) Goal-conditioned methods that take task completion signal as input}: Decision Transformer (DT)~\cite{chen2021decision}, and Conditional Behavior Transformers (C-BeT)~\cite{cui2022play}. \textbf{4) IL methods that rank imperfect data:} DemoDICE~\cite{kim2021demodice}, Discriminator-Weighted Behavioral Cloning (DWBC)~\cite{xu2022discriminator}, and Importance Sampling Weighted Behavior Cloning (ISW-BC)~\cite{li2024imitation}.
+To verify the effectiveness of the pre-training process, we trained \textbf{SSDF-base} that only leverages the imperfect demonstrations in the pre-training process.
 We trained all methods for 100k gradient steps and evaluated 50 episodes every 5k steps.
 The final results are calculated as the average success rates of the last 5 checkpoints over 3 random seeds.

-In Table~\ref{tab:maniskill-main-result1}, we compared SWBT with methods BC and TF-BC that can only use expert demonstrations.
-To verify the effectiveness of the pre-training process, we trained \textbf{SWBT-base} that only leverages the imperfect demonstrations in the pre-training process.
-Table~\ref{tab:maniskill-main-result1} shows that SWBT outperformed all baselines consistently on all 5 tasks by a large margin.
-These results suggest that the high-quality imperfect demonstrations can significantly help improve the final success rate.
-In addition, the SWBT-base also improved performance on all tasks compared to BC and TF-BC, which shows that the pre-training process can learn expressive features by combining the powerful transformer and imperfect demonstrations.

-Table~\ref{tab:maniskill-main-result2} compared SWBT with methods DT, DemonDICE, and DWBC that simultaneously use both the expert and imperfect demonstration.
-We can observe that SWBT still surpassed all baseline methods a lot.
-It is difficult for DemoDICE and DWBC to assign accurate weights for each imperfect high-dimensional transition without a pertaining process.
-We also found that the training process of DWBC is very unstable without careful hyperparameter tuning.
-All of the above reasons lead to a decrease in the success rates of these algorithms, even compared to BC.
-In contrast, SWBT can improve performance by accurately calculating the quality scores and filtering out high-quality demonstrations.
+Table~\ref{tab:maniskill-main-result1} shows that SSDF outperformed all baselines consistently on all 5 tasks by a large margin.
+For IL methods that rank imperfect data~\cite{kim2021demodice,xu2022discriminator,li2024imitation}, once they assign high weights to low-quality data points, it in turn interferes with the results of the training.
+For example, DWBC only achieved a success rate of 32.8 on the PickCube task.
+This is due to the difficulty of the discriminator in predicting accurate weights for high-dimensional image inputs, which drastically reduced the success rate.
+In contrast, SSDF can improve performance by accurately calculating the quality scores and filtering out high-quality demonstrations.